Montana-Code-School/git2knowyou/README.md

 # git2knowyou
-A get to you exercise for the Montana Code School Missoula cohort.
+A get to know you exercise for the Montana Code School Missoula cohort.

 Here is a change to the readme file.